anycable/anycable-serverless-js/README.md

 ### HTTP handlers

 To glue our HTTP layer with the channels, we need to configure HTTP handlers.
-Below you can find an example of [Vercel](https://vercel.com) serverless functions:
+Below you can find an examples for popular serverless platforms.

+#### Vercel

+Define [Vercel](https://vercel.com) serverless functions as follows:

 ```js
 // api/anycable/connect/route.ts